HritayanDebnath/Leaf-Disease-Classification/README.md

 ### The dataset used to train these models is :-

 https://www.kaggle.com/datasets/vipoooool/new-plant-diseases-dataset

+### All the required modules needed to run this project is written in
+    - requirements.txt

 ### To Train the for different dataset the files must be structured like this and in this format